logoPET OWNER VERSION

 Birds do not sweat and therefore regulating their body temperature can cause problems for caged birds.
 They can rapidly overheat if forced to endure periods of exposure to direct sunlight.
 Be sure you can provide a cage location out of direct sun exposure.
 Related cage location considerations include a spot out of the direct path of chilling air conditioning ducts and drying hot air ducts.

-Kitchens make poor locations for birds because of the high risk of exposure to toxic fumes, aerosols, and smoke from cooking.
-All of these fumes can be dangerous—or even lethal—for birds.
-Also, birds should not be exposed to secondhand cigarette or other tobacco smoke. ( See also Household Hazards for Pet Birds.)
+Kitchens make poor locations for birds because of the high risk of exposure to toxic fumes, aerosols, and smoke from cooking—all of which can be potentially lethal to birds whose respiratory tracts are particularly sensitive to airborne toxins.
+In addition, birds should not be housed in kitchens near appliances (such as ovens, air fryers, microwaves, pots and pans, and other kitchen items) containing non-stick coatings, because these coatings can emit a colorless, odorless vapor when heated that is instantly fatal to birds when inhaled.
+Also, birds should not be exposed to secondhand cigarette or other tobacco smoke. ( See also heading on page Household Hazards for Pet Birds.)

 Birds are rarely neat.
 Some birds throw food all over their cages and any area surrounding it.
 Thus, before you select a bird, decide how much messiness you are willing to tolerate.
 Even with pelleted diets presented in deep food cups, some birds will scatter food throughout their cages.
 If you cannot stand the sight of food littering a cage floor and surroundings, a bird may not be for you.
 If neatness is important to you, be sure to check out the feeding habits of any bird that interests you before you bring it into your home.